Here you will find useful information related to our tours, and about skiing in the Norwegian mountains in general.

-See Terms and Conditions regarding booking, payment, cancellation etc.
+See Terms of Conditions regarding booking, payment, cancellation etc.

 Our favourite concept is self-guided tours, including luggage transfer, accommodation and meals.
 This means going on your own and determining your own speed.
 You can take a break, shortcut or detour whenever you want.
 After an adventurous day outdoors, you will arrive for a good dinner and a good night's sleep before moving on the next day.

 Before you start a self-guided tour, you will get a tour description, maps and an equipment list (suggestions).

 You won’t meet any from our company during the tour, and we are not located in the area.
 You can always reach us on phone no. +47 91725200.